 For whatever reason, his identical twin, his natural clone, was the genius.
 Jake is the low-ranking Marine grunt who never got his life together, never really rose in the Marines, and got hit by paralyzing artillery before he had the chance to make something of himself.
 Jake's leg muscles are atrophied and emaciated.
-He's been this way for a while, lives in a zero-G VA hospital, and the free medical that wounded military people get won't cover the cost of curing his paralysis.
-So when he's around planets and their gravity, he trucks around in a wheelchair nearly two centuries old (2154.
+He's been this way for a while, lives in a zero-G VA hospital, and the free medical that wounded military people get won't cover the cost of curing his paralysis (they can cure paralysis!).
+So when he's on planets and their gravity, he trucks around in a wheelchair nearly two centuries old (2154.
 And they have advanced tech, like Laws of Physics busting FTL [Faster Than Light Drive]).

 What?!?
 A wheelchair from the 1980s is how he gets around in...
 2154?

 AVATAR takes place in the far future but you won't believe the ancient tech thrown in here: some old or obsolete even by today's standards.